TirthNandha/anonify/ProgressLog.md

 ### to be done:
-    - when otp is validated and user clicks on sign up otp should be removed from the schema. (done)
+    - when otp is validated and user clicks on sign up otp should be removed from the schema after successful signup. (done)
     - make the send otp button 'disable' after clicking once. (done)
-    - signin page
+    - signin page(done)
     - add demo user
     - fetch the requied details from the user's email and display in the your details section
     - Make the new post page working